(Matt Wolf, USA, 2008, HDCAM, 70 minutes)

 It's tough to

-be ahead of your time, even if, in retrospect, Charles "Arthur" Russell wasn't doing anything all that unusual.
-He sang, composed, produced, and played the cello.
+be ahead of your time, even if, in retrospect, Charles "Arthur" Russell (1952-1992) wasn't doing anything all that unusual.
+On his recordings, he sang, composed, produced, and played the cello.

-In archival footage, Allen Ginsberg recalls meeting Russell in San Francisco, shortly after he arrived.
+In archival footage, poet and activist Allen Ginsberg recalls meeting Russell in San Francisco, shortly after he arrived in the city.
 At the time, the aspiring musician was a commune-dwelling Buddhist.
 "I had a sort of crush on Arthur," Ginsberg acknowledges, referring to him as "delicate," "youthful," and "oddly reticent."
-Russell often accompanied Ginsberg's readings, an association that continued after he moved to New York in 1974.
+Russell often accompanied Ginsberg's poetry readings, an association that continued after he moved to the East Coast in 1974.

-In NYC, Russell strove to combine his interests in folk, avant-garde, and proto-punk.
-He also moved into the same East Village tenement as Ginsberg and Richard Hell.
+In NYC, Russell moved into the same East Village tenement as Ginsberg and Richard Hell, and set out to merge folk with avant-garde and proto-punk.

 Just as he was experimenting with different musical forms, like the big band, he was "transitioning," as one observer puts it, from straight to gay.
 (Hence the inclusion of Wild Combination in the 13th annual Seattle Lesbian and Gay Film Festival.)

 As proto-punk gave way to punk, new wave, and post-punk, Russell turned to...disco, garage, and house.
-Granted, his approach wasn't exactly mainstream, but it was definitely, yes, accessible, and to confuse the public further, he recorded under a variety of pseudonyms, but couldn't take direction well and nor did he "play well with others."
-Stress and strain aside, it was all for the best, since Russell was always meant to be a solo artist, and it's in that configuration that he recorded the singular songs for which he's best remembered today.
+Granted, his approach wasn't mainstream, but it wasn't completely non-commercial either, and to confuse listeners further, he recorded under several pseudonyms, but couldn't take direction well and didn't "play well with others."
+Stress and strain aside, it was all for the best, since Russell was meant to be a solo artist, and in that configuration he recorded the singular songs for which he's best remembered today.

 All of this history and commentary would be interesting enough, except Brooklyn director Matt Wolf's feature debut is more than just a by-the-numbers biodoc about an obscure artist, since the 24-year-old has managed to unearth an impressive array of rare and unseen audio and video material.

-His recreations are also unobtrusive, which is to say, they rarely draw attention to themselves as fictional re-enactments.
-And the entire thing is pleasing to the eye and saturated with the otherworldly results of Russell's obsessive labors (he worked on the title track, “Wild Combination,” for five years).
+His recreations are also unobtrusive in that they rarely draw attention to themselves as fictional reenactments, and the entire thing is visually pleasing and saturated with the otherworldly results of Russell's obsessive musical labors--he worked on the title track, "Wild Combination," for five years.

 12/7 update: click here for my review of the Plexifilm DVD.